-There was a standard 48-hour workweek for most workers and a 72-hour workweek for security guards; however, public transport workers complained that they were required to work for 12 hours a day or more without any overtime compensation.
-The law permits all workers at least one day of rest per week and provides for premium pay for overtime.
-Most workers received a minimum of 12 days of annual leave.
+There was a standard 48-hour workweek for most workers and a 72-hour workweek for security guards spread over a period of six days.
+It was not clear whether there were specific exceptions for female workers.
+The law requires all workers have at least one day of rest per week and provides for premium pay for overtime.
+Most workers received a minimum of 12 days of annual leave with full pay.
 Workers receive 14 days of sick leave with full pay and 14 days with half pay after three months of continuous service; these provisions apply only once per calendar year.
 No sick leave is granted if an injury results from an employee’s own negligence or misconduct.

 The law provides for some protection of workers’ health and safety.
 The government set safety standards for industrial operations and encouraged private companies to develop accident prevention programs.
 According to the 2001 Occupational Safety and Health Act, workers may remove themselves from situations that endanger their health or safety without jeopardy to their employment.
 Authorities did not effectively protect employees in this situation.